zillow/create-react-styleguide/README.md

 #### `--stable`

-By default, the project will be built with the latest version of all dependencies.
+By default, the project will be built with the latest caret (^) version of all dependencies.
 If this configuration fails, use the `--stable` flag to generate with a known working configuration.

 ```
 npx create-react-styleguide new my-new-styleguide --stable